-- Scream Queens: Billie Lourd has a small role in TFA, but she’s been a regular on this comedy-horror TV series for a while.
+- Scream Queens: Billie Lourd has a small role in TFA, but she’s been a regular on this comedy-horror David Harbour movies and tv shows for a while.

 - Attack the Block: John Boyega (Finn) helps defend his London block from an alien invasion (if you can find a way to watch Imperial Dreams, check that one out, too).